Easy Pesto Pasta Recipe

 Make the Homemade Pesto Sauce

 Like I said above, making pesto sauce is so quick and easy!
-However, if you are really in a pinch you could always use store bought pesto sauce!
-For the sake of this recipe, I’ll assume you want to make your own pesto, and walk through the steps with you!
+However, if you are really in a pinch you could always use store bought pesto sauce.
+For the sake of this recipe, I’ll assume you want to make your own pesto, and walk through the steps with you.

 overhead view of toasting pine nuts in a small pan

-While the pine nuts are cooling blend together the olive oil and fresh basil until they are well combined but not completely smooth.
+While the pine nuts are cooling blend the olive oil and fresh basil together until they are well combined but not completely smooth.
 You may also use a food processor and you will get equally delicious results!

 two front view photos of a vitamix blender container.
 The left photo shows olive oil being poured into the container, the right photo shows it full of fresh basil leaves.
 The first two steps in making this Basil Pesto Sauce Recipe

 Next, add ¼ cup pine nuts, garlic, parmesan cheese, salt and pepper and blend until you reach your desired consistency.
-You may need to pause, scrape down the sides of the container, and continue blending depending on the size of your blending container.

 two front view photos of a Vitamix blender container.
 The left photo shows parmesan cheese being poured into the container, the right photo shows the final blended product, this Basil Pesto Sauce Recipe